bsandmann/blocktrust.CredentialWorkflow/docs/Actions/UpdateDidAction.md

 - Multiple operations can be included in a single update transaction
 - Update operations are applied in the order they are defined
 - Failed operations will cause the entire update to fail

-## Differences from CreateDID

-While the [CreateDID action](CreateDidAction) initializes a new DID document, the UpdateDID action modifies an existing DID document by:

-1. Requiring a reference to an existing DID
-2. Requiring the master key secret for authentication
-3. Supporting targeted operations (add, remove, set) rather than complete document definition
-4. Allowing incremental changes to the DID document

-For information on creating new DIDs, see the [CreateDID action documentation](CreateDidAction).